arne-schroppe/dash/README.md

 ```

 That `.\ ... = ...` construct is a lambda expression.
 If you squint
-your eyes, the .\ looks a bit like the greek letter lambda.
+your eyes, the `.\` looks a bit like the greek letter lambda.

 More complex functions typically need pattern matching to "break down"
-complex data.
-Pattern matching is done with the `match-with-end` construct:
+data.
+Pattern matching is done with the `match-with-end` expression:
 ```
 job-title e =
   match e with